Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/supabase-automatically-create-user-profiles-on-sign-up.md

 ---
 layout: ../../layouts/Post.astro
-title: "Supabase automatically create user profiles on sign up"
+title: 'Supabase automatically create user profiles on sign up'
-metaTitle: "Supabase automatically create user profiles on sign up"
+metaTitle: 'Supabase automatically create user profiles on sign up'
 metaDesc: 'How can we automatically create a user profile on sign up using Supabase'
 image: /images/12-12-2021.jpg
 date: 2021-12-12T03:00:00.000Z
 tags:
   - nextjs
 ---

-We introduced a [social login to our Supabase login](https://daily-dev-tips.com/posts/nextjs-supabase-adding-a-github-login/) system, it's actually possible to automate the profile creation.
+We introduced a [social login to our Supabase login](https://daily-dev-tips.com/posts/nextjs-supabase-adding-a-github-login/) system.
+It's actually possible to automate the profile creation.

-This is super cool, as most social providers give us a username and profile image already.
+This is super cool, as most social providers already give us a username and profile image.

 Let's take our existing GitHub login as an example and see how to automate the profile creation.

 ## Triggers and functions in Supabase

-The cool part about Supabase is that its Postgres based, and Postgres has this super cool feature called ["Triggers"](https://www.postgresql.org/docs/9.1/sql-createtrigger.html).
+The cool part about Supabase is that it's Postgres based, and Postgres has this super cool feature called ["Triggers"](https://www.postgresql.org/docs/9.1/sql-createtrigger.html).

-This means you can set a trigger for a specific action on which action should happen.
+This means you can set a trigger for a specific action which action should happen.

 Mix that with [Supabase functions](https://supabase.com/blog/2021/07/30/supabase-functions-updates), and we can trigger a function to create a profile on user creation. ✨